rohmerj/MMEdesign/README.md

 # Emulator's experiments for MME design

-This repository contains the data and codes of [Rohmer et al. 2024 submitted]().
+This repository contains the data and codes of [Rohmer et al. 2025 submitted](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-52/).

 ==== FIRST: unzip the [files](files.zip) ====